About Covert Emotional Manipulation

 This website is concerned with the most dangerous manipulators, psychopaths; but others manipulate in the much same way (such as narcissists and “pick-up artists”).
 Psychopaths see themselves as superior and see others as nothing more than prey to be hunted to fulfill their needs.
 They have no ability to love, no empathy, no guilt or remorse, and no conscience.
 To the psychopath, life is a “game” of taking power and control and getting what they want, such as sex, money or influence, and attempting to destroy the victim emotionally, psychologically, spiritually or physically in the process.
 This is nothing more than entertainment to them.
 When they’re bored and filled with contempt for you (e.g. when they’ve “won the game”) they move on to the next victim.

-These highly skilled covert manipulators are incapable of having a real relationship, and many set out from day one with a detailed plan.
+These highly skilled covert manipulators are incapable of having a real relationship, and many set out from day one with a plan.
 They are adept at reading you and quickly learn your weaknesses, your strengths, your fears, your dreams and your desires.
 They won’t hesitate to use all of these against you with an arsenal of effective manipulation tactics carefully chosen and personalized just for you.
 Manipulators hunger for power and control and they will stop at nothing to get them, even if this means harming you.

 Just when you believe the magical excitement of a loving relationship has made a welcome and long-awaited appearance in your life, something very different and sinister might actually be in the works.
 Psychopaths are highly skilled at hiding their real personalities and their real plans.
 Their goal is to trick you into believing they love you – and they do everything they can to make you believe that during a non-stop phase of romantic magic.
 This intense bonding stage is created for one reason — to hook you and make you vulnerable to the manipulation and abuse that will follow.